The Old Royal Postal Road along the UNESCO Protected Nærøyfjord is an easy hike in some of the most beautiful nature Norway can offer.

 Gudvangen, Nærøydalen and Stalheim Viewpoint

 Since the day was still young, we decided to see more of this beautiful area.
 We drove to Gudvangen at the innermost part of the Nærøyfjord and had a stroll around here before driving up the Nærøydalen Valley and Stalheimskleiva to Stalheim Hotel.
-Stalheim Hotel is a great lookout for seeing the wild and narrow Nærøydalen Valley from above.
+Stalheim Hotel is a great lookout for seeing the wild and narrow Nærøydalen Valley from above (video below is not from this trip).

 A copious day with many beautiful nature experiences was over.
 Back at Gudvangen, I said goodbye to my tour mates.
 They were returning to their homes, and I already looked forward to kayaking on the Aurlandsfjord the next day.